Tripplenut/Learning-Cpp/Chapter6/README.md

 ## Section 4 (Overloaded Functions)

 This section is about Overloaded Functions and how to use them.
 I'm not gonna lie, I knew method overriding was a thing and that you can make overloaded constructors but overloaded methdods...
 This just changed everything for me I swear.
 I am going to have an absolute field day from this day on using this in places were I do not need to.
 To sum it up you can use different parameters for the same function to do the same thing (or different).
 So lets say you have a value for a parameter it can run the code with that parameter but if you don't got it you can still run the code without it.
 Check the file to see a little example.

+## Section 5 (Features for Specialized Uses)

+This section is about a whole lot of shit i don't understand and don't really want to.
+There is one part that is cool and its calling functions with default arguements.
+It's like you can pick and choose what parameters into a function and for those that are not provided it takes the default.
+I tried my best to make an example in the file.
+Keep in mind this only works for trailing arguments so whiile I did say pick and choose put parameters in order of importance.